AndrejBerezni/Flux/README.md

 #### Completed features:

 - Authentication implemented.
-- UI created: home page, vehicle search results page, subscriptions page, gift cards page, several menus and modals (sign in, sign up, user menu, side nav...), user page(not fully completed - account and subscription sections are created so far).
+- UI created: home page, vehicle search results page, subscriptions page, gift cards page, contact page, several menus and modals (sign in, sign up, user menu, side nav...), user page(not fully completed - account, subscription, and gift cards sections are created so far).
 - Integrated Google Maps API for searching nearby locations.
-- Database populated with vehicles, locations, and subscriptions related data.
+- Database populated with vehicles, locations, subscriptions, and gift cards related data.
 - Vehicle search implemented - users are able to search, filter, and sort vehicles on different locations and dates.
-- Subscriptions feature completed - users can subscribe to one of three subscription plans, and cancel, renew, or change subscription.
+- Subscriptions feature completed - users can subscribe to one of three subscription plans on subscriptions page.
+Users can cancel, renew, or change subscription, on user/subscriptions page.
+- Gift Cards feature completed - users can purchase gift cards and send them to designated email address, adding personalized message in the email.
+History of gift card purchases is displayed on user/giftcards page.

 #### Currently working on:

-- Implementing Gift Cards feature - users should be able to buy gift cards and send them to designated email address.
+- Creating email template for contact form and handling sending it to our support email.

 ## Table of Contents